Highlights of the Program

 Targa Resources Corp.

-- Providing an overview of the permitting process for new CO₂ pipelines, from federal safety rules to diverse state-level requirements
+- An overview of the permitting process for new CO₂ pipelines, from federal safety rules to diverse state-level requirements

 - Exploring community and landowner opposition, highlighting property rights concerns and calls for stronger protections

-- Analyzing the opportunities and challenges of converting existing pipelines, including technical feasibility, cost savings, and regulatory hurdles
+- The opportunities and challenges of converting existing pipelines, including technical feasibility, cost savings, and regulatory hurdles

-- Offering recommendations for balancing safety, efficiency, and public trust in advancing carbon transport infrastructure
+- Recommendations for balancing safety, efficiency, and public trust in advancing carbon transport infrastructure

 10:05 - 10:10